Chapter 2:

 "WHAT AN ENTITLED, UNGRATEFUL LITTLE...
 WHY, YOU...!
 YOU JUST WAIT..."

 Suddenly, the receiver unwound itself from my neck and leapt towards the armchair.
-It landed on the collar of my shirt, at the spot where my tie usually sat.
-The suit started peeling itself off the back of the chair.
-The sight was so confounding that I instantly stopped crying.
-Before my bespectacled eyes, my clothes got up and began lumbering towards me.
+It landed on the collar of my shirt, where my tie usually sat.
+The suit began to peel itself off the chairback.
+The sight was so confounding that the sobs got caught in my throat: Right in front of my bespectacled eyes, my clothes got up and began lumbering towards me.

 Please log in to leave a comment.